ivlab/ABREngine-UnityPackage/DocumentationSrc~/manual/tutorials/abr-cs.md

 surf.colorVariable = contour.GetScalarVariable("XAxis");
 ```

-This code will first link the colormap you imported in Step 4 to the data impression, then it will look in the "Contour" key data object and find a scalar variable "XAxis".
+This code first assigns the colormap you imported in Step 4 to the data
+impression (like dragging a colormap puzzle piece in the design UI).
+Then, it
+tells ABR to color the surface according to the "XAxis" scalar variable found in
+the "RTData230" key data object.
 See [Key Data](../concepts/key-data.md) for more information on key data.

 At this point, go back to Unity and try running the visualization again.
 Your
 game view should now look like this: